 The Company's internal model is validated by testing the individual calibrations and methodologies that are input into the model and the results that are output from the model.
 The validation tests applied comprise both mathematically defined tests and those based on qualitative judgement, to ensure that the model and its components are both accurate and reflect management opinion.
-Key tests include benchmarking (the results of the internal model and its components are compared against external benchmarks), back-testing (historic experience is compared against the results produced by the model) and sensitivity testing (the analysis of the change in results due to changes in its inputs).
+Key tests include benchmarking, back-testing and sensitivity testing.
 The validation tests are run, documented and assessed against criteria set by the Actuarial function, which are designed to draw conclusions on the appropriateness of the internal model.
 This analysis is made available to the Board and Risk Committee.

-In addition, separate and independent validation of the internal model is undertaken to give assurance to the Board that the model is appropriate for use on an ongoing basis.
+In addition, a separate and independent Internal Model Independent Validation Review is undertaken to provide an opinion to the Board that the model is appropriate for use on an ongoing basis.
 The Internal Model Independent Validation business standard defines the scope and approach for each independent validation exercise.
-The CRO reviews the findings of the independent validation and provides an opinion to the Board on whether the internal model is suitably accurate and fit for purpose, and whether it is recommended for approval.
+The Board reviews the findings of the exercise and approves whether the internal model is suitably accurate and fit for purpose.